reactive-systems/deepltl/README.md

 The Transformer preserves this semantic generalization even when challenged with formulas of a size it has never encountered before (see following picture):
 <img src="images/ltl_treepe_gen.png">
 Performance of our best model *(only trained on LTL formulas up to length 35)* on LTL formulas up to length 50 with a tree positional encoding.
 Exact syntactic matches are displayed in green, the semantic accuracy in light green and the incorrect predictions in orange.
 The shaded area indicates the formula sizes the model was not trained on.
-For more details see [Transformers Generalize to the Semantics of Logics](https://arxiv.org/abs/2003.04218).
+For more details see [Teaching Temporal Logics to Neural Networks](https://arxiv.org/abs/2003.04218).

 Surprisingly, the Transformer solves almost all LTL formulas in our test set including those for which our generator timed out.
 For example, very complex formulas such as (LTL formula above, predicted satisfying trace below):
 <img src="images/example.png">